Analysis | Even in political overtime, views of Trump are stubbornly partisan

 The public, however, doesn’t appear to see much difference.
 Trump came into office with broad support from Republicans and little support from Democrats.
 Over his four years in office, he stoked that divide eagerly and explicitly.
 Now, three weeks out of office, the split is as firmly cemented as it ever was, leading to a predictable result: Republicans stand with him and Democrats stand against him.

-One would be forgiven for assuming that the final vote in the Senate is itself not going to deviate significantly from the results last year.
+One would be forgiven for assuming that the final vote in the Senate is not going to deviate significantly from the results last year.